databrary/guide/README.md

-- Create a Volume
-  - Overview
-    - update the citation of my project
-    - setting sharing level
-    - Manage Access
-    - add cited authors vs. non cited researchers
-  - Set up the Spreadsheet

   - Ethics of Sharing
     - Permission to share/upload to Databrary
       - How do I request permission to share participant video?
       - How do I request permission to share if a research team member is in a video?
       - How do I share older video research data if I didn't specifically ask to share with Databrary?
-    - with my collaborators/lab members that work on the data set
-      - Grant Affiliate Access to individuals are under my supervision
-      - Grant Collaborator Access - ONLY to an investigator already sponsored by an institution or another authorized investigator

 - How do I upload and/or share data
   - Add Session Data (video https://nyu.databrary.org/volume/686/slot/27588/-?asset=122480)